elymma/TFL-Travel-Dashboard-Dash-App/README.md

 varies over a chosen time period so that I can decide how the distribution of emplyees will likely need to be adjusted over that time period according how much the number of journeys varies.
 [New user story]
 ##### Question answered:
-* How much variation is there in TFL usage for each travel mode over a chosen time period.
+* How much variation is there in TFL usage for each travel mode over a chosen time period?
 ##### Data needed:
-* TFL usage data for all time periods and all travel modes.
+* TFL usage data for all recording periods and all travel modes.
 ##### Type of chart:
 * Box-whisker chart
 ##### Visual design aspects: